TechnitiumSoftware/DnsServer/APIDOCS.md

 - `ipAddress` (optional): The IP address for adding `A` or `AAAA` record.
 A special value of `request-ip-address` can be used to set the record with the IP address of the API HTTP request to help with dynamic DNS update applications.
 This option is required and used only for `A` and `AAAA` records.
 - `ptr` (optional): Set this option to `true` to add a reverse PTR record for the IP address in the `A` or `AAAA` record.
 This option is used only for `A` and `AAAA` records.
 - `createPtrZone` (optional): Set this option to `true` to create a reverse zone for PTR record.
 This option is used for `A` and `AAAA` records.
+- `updateSvcbHints` (optional): Set this option to `true` to update any SVCB/HTTPS records in the zone that has Automatic Hints option enabled and matches its target name with the current record's domain name.
+This option is used for `A` and `AAAA` records.
 - `nameServer` (optional): The name server domain name.
 This option is required for adding `NS` record.
 - `glue` (optional): This is the glue address for the name server in the `NS` record.
 This optional parameter is used for adding `NS` record.
 - `cname` (optional): The CNAME domain name.
 This option is required for adding `CNAME` record.